ivelin/zk0/docs/NODE-OPERATORS.md

    - A private robotics dataset (SO-100/SO-101 compatible)
    - GPU-enabled machine (recommended for training)
    - Stable internet connection
-   - Basic familiarity with Docker
+   - Basic familiarity with Conda and tmux

 2. **Submit Application**: Create a new issue using our [Node Operator Application Template](https://github.com/ivelin/zk0/issues/new?template=node-operator-application.md)